jesseward/azuretexttospeech/README.md

 Howto
 ---
-The following will digitize the string `64 BASIC BYTES FREE.
+The following will synthesize the string `64 BASIC BYTES FREE.
 READY.`, using the en-US locale, rending with a female voice.
 The output file format is a 16khz 32kbit single channel MP3 audio file.

 ```
+import tts "github.com/jesseward/azuretexttospeech"
+func main() {
-# See AzureCognitiveServicesAPI and AzureCognitiveServicesToken types for list of endpoints and regions.
+    # See TextToSpeechAPI and TokenRefreshAPI types for list of endpoints and regions.
     azureSpeech, _ := tts.New("YOUR-API-KEY", WestUS2, WestUS2Token)
-payload, _ := azureSpeech.Digitize(
+    payload, _ := azureSpeech.Synthesize(
         "64 BASIC BYTES FREE.
 READY.",
         EnUS, // Region type
         tts.Female, // Gender type
         tts.Audio16khz32kbitrateMonoMp3) // AudioOutput type
+    // payload is your byte array containing audio data.
+}
 ```